What a Great Menu Knowledge Quiz Actually Covers

 How many questions should a menu quiz have?

 5-15 questions per quiz, delivered 2-3 times a week.
-Short and frequent beats one long quiz every few months — the retrieval practice effect depends on consistent reps, not volume.
+Short and frequent beats one long quiz every few months, the retrieval practice effect depends on consistent reps, not volume.

 Can I use my own questions instead of AI-generated?

 Yes.
-You can add, edit, or archive any question in the quiz pool.
+You can add, edit, or delete any question in the quiz pool.
 The AI generates a starting point that would take a GM 6-8 hours to write by hand; you then curate it in minutes.

 How does the AI handle allergen accuracy?

 Questions involving allergens get flagged for mandatory manager approval before they ship to staff.
-The AI knows mayo contains eggs and pesto contains pine nuts, but it can't see your actual recipes — so the final word always stays with the restaurant.
+The AI knows mayo contains eggs and pesto contains pine nuts, but it can't see your actual recipes, so the final word always stays with the restaurant.

 Do quiz scores actually improve with practice?